tzatzikisauce/ontab/README.md

 # Introduction
 OnTab is an application looking to upgrade the bar payment processes.
 It is currently slow and frusterating to order a drink on a busy night as a customer, as well as keep track of orders and close tabs as a bartender.
 Our application helps take the industry into the 21st century by allowing customers to make orders, keep check on their tabs, and close their tabs right through their smart phone.
-Bartenders can also quickly take orders, update specials, close tabs, view customer orders, and many more.
+Bartenders can also quickly take orders, update specials, close tabs, view customer orders, and much more.

 # How to run our application
 Android Studio Simulator